boson-project/functions/README.md

 # Boson Project FAQ
-Frequently asked questions about Boson Project
+Frequently asked questions about Boson Project.

 ## What is Boson Project?
 Boson Project is a collection of tooling that enables developers to create and